MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementUserExperienceAnalyticAppHealthDevicePerformanceDetail.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphUserExperienceAnalyticsAppHealthDevicePerformanceDetails>`: The user experience analytics device performance entity contains device performance details.
+BODYPARAMETER <IMicrosoftGraphUserExperienceAnalyticsAppHealthDevicePerformanceDetails>: The user experience analytics device performance entity contains device performance details.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`:
+  - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.
   - `[AppDisplayName <String>]`: The friendly name of the application for which the event occurred.
   - `[AppPublisher <String>]`: The publisher of the application.
   - `[AppVersion <String>]`: The version of the application.